antusus/reactor-with-eureka/README.md

 Using examples from "Reactive Spring" by Josh Long

-## Eureka server
+# Eureka server
 Run it before other examples.

 Server running on default port 8761.

+# Services

+Each service starts on random port and registers itself in Eureka service.

 ## Customer Service
 Returns list of customers and can add delay to response.
-Application starts on random port and registers in Eureka service.

 Sample usage:
 ```